openskope/Datasets/datasets/paleocar-noaa-19783/downloads.md

 # Downloads
-The study data is avilable for direct downloads through your browser.
+The study data is available for direct downloads through your browser.